d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 added a great deal of image augmentation, such as flipping, clipping, and color changes.
 This makes the model more robust and the larger sample size effectively reduces overfitting.
-We will discuss data augmentation in greater detail in :numref:`sec_image_augmentation`.
-See also :citet:`Buslaev.Iglovikov.Khvedchenya.ea.2020` for an in-depth review of such preprocessing steps.
+See :citet:`Buslaev.Iglovikov.Khvedchenya.ea.2020` for an in-depth review of such preprocessing steps.

 ```{.python .input  n=5}
 %%tab pytorch, mxnet, tensorflow